mithuns1986/Maven-notes/README.md

 Project name: project_folder
 Project location: ~/some_location/project_folder
 </pre>
+click on `Finish`.

+This will create the following structure

 ## Structure
-Every project created with Intellij 14 (using Maven) in this tutorial will have the following files and folder.
+Every project created with Intellij 14 (using Maven) in this tutorial will have the following files and folder (any text below without extension is a folder).

 <pre>
 project_folder